Bonelab/FemurSegmentation-MSKI2017/README.md

 `imageProc` contains scripts which did some image processing, such as thresholding or dilation.
 This also contains the Elastix files.

 # Krcah Segmentation
-The Kcrcah segmentation technique is [available online](https://github.com/mkrcah/bone-segmentation).
+The Krcah segmentation technique is [available online](https://github.com/mkrcah/bone-segmentation).
 This project also contains some excellent datasets for testing against.
 I was only able to build the project against ITK v3.10.2.
 This can be checked out as a tag from the online [git repository](https://github.com/InsightSoftwareConsortium/ITK).